Pratham-Chavan18/Web-development-project/README.md

 # MINI PROJECT ON ROCK, PAPER AND SCISSOR
-using HTML, CSS and Javascript.
+using HTML, CSS & Javascript.